miguelibero/aidl-nnrecomend/README.md

 Our hypothesis is that we can train our models on this data and obtain similar results to the movielens ones.
 In addition to this, since the dataset includes a lot of metadata, we want to add other context rows and evaluate if those improve the metrics.

 The full dataset is huge (more than 200Gb uncompressed) and contains 50M sessions and 2.7M songs, but they also provide a miniset with a size that is more suited for our tests.
-After analyzing it we found that the distribution of amount of items per user was too sparse for our use case.
+After analyzing it though, we found that the distribution of amount of items per user was too sparse for our use case.
 We then extracted a new mini dataset with a histogram more similar to the real one.
 You can download it from [here](./results/spotify/mini-spotify-data.csv).

 ![spotify histogram](./.readme/spotify_histogram.png)